doguilmak/Bin-with-Servo-Motor-and-HC-SR04-Ultasonic-Sensor/README.md

 	float cm = time/58.2;
 	delay(250);

-<p>If the object brought closer to the ultrasonic sensor is closer than 10 centimeters, the motor will move at an angle of 90 degrees.
-Then it will wait for 5 seconds and the servo motor will return to its original state.</p>
+<p>If the object brought closer to the ultrasonic sensor is closer than 10 centimeters, the motor will move at an angle of <i>90 degrees</i>.
+Then it will wait for <i>5</i> seconds and the servo motor will return to its original state.</p>

       if (cm < 10){
         motor.write(90);